 But there are still concerns over the safety of future asylum seekers.
 Human Rights Watch says Cambodia’s recent track record on asylum seekers has been "dismal".
 And it says the south-east Asian country’s regulations governing refugees may not ensure their safety.

-If there's a political impetus to keep these refugees out, we're worried Phnom Penh will just go along"It’s very possible that in the future we may see more Montagnard asylum seekers coming in to Cambodia," said Phil Robertson, deputy director of the Asia division of Human Rights Watch.
+"It’s very possible that in the future we may see more Montagnard asylum seekers coming in to Cambodia," said Phil Robertson, deputy director of the Asia division of Human Rights Watch.

 "And the question is, what sort of reception are they going to receive?"

 Rights groups say the Montagnards, who are comprised of a number of highland tribes, face harassment and persecution in Vietnam.